JackShaw2333/JackShaw2333.github.io/source/_posts/An-Empirical-Study-on-Bugs-inside-TensorFlow.md

 The 1st empirical study to analyze the bugs inside a typical deep learning library, i.e., TensorFlow.

-The symptoms and root causes of are more likely ordinary projects.
+The symptoms and root causes are more likely ordinary projects.

 TensorFlow bugs resides in